-- GRE Scores: The committee looks at GRE scores in the context of the larger application.
-While there is no cutoff, we aim for scores in the 50th percentile or above. - Statement of Purpose: This document should include the applicant's professional goals and objectives as they relate to applied research and advanced coursework in computer graphics.
-It should not appear that an applicant wants to simply take content similar to the CGT undergraduate curriculum and receive graduate credit for such work. - Previous GPA: There is no minimum GPA required for admission outside those set by the Graduate School at Purdue University and the College of Technology, which is 3.0 on a 4.0 scale.
-The CGT graduate committee uses a GPA of 3.2 as a goal for admission.
-A lower GPA will not disqualify a candidate but may lead to a more in-depth examination of the applicant in regards to the other admissions materials or it may lead to conditional admission. - Letters of Recommendation: Letters of recommendation should come from at least three (3) people that can attest to the applicant's professional abilities, goals, and background as it relates to computer graphics.
+3.2 as a goal for admission.
+A lower GPA will not disqualify a candidate but may lead to a more in-depth examination of the applicant in regards to the other admissions materials or it may lead to conditional admission.

+• Letters of Recommendation: Letters of recommendation should come from at least three (3) people that can attest to the applicant's professional abilities, goals, and background as it relates to computer graphics.
 These letters should also speak to the applicant's professional maturity and academic ability.
-For applicants that have been in the workforce for several years, positive letters of recommendation attesting to the candidate's knowledge gained while on the job are also helpful. - Professional Experience: Consideration will be given for any internship, co-ops, or professional work experience and its relationship to the applicant's undergraduate degree program and the candidate's Statement of Purpose for admission to graduate school.
+For applicants that

+- CGT M.S.
+Graduate Student Handbook, December 2020 have been in the workforce for several years, positive letters of recommendation attesting to the candidate's knowledge gained while on the job are also helpful. - Professional Experience: Consideration will be given for any internship, co-ops, or professional work experience and its relationship to the applicant's undergraduate degree program and the candidate's Statement of Purpose for admission to graduate school.
 Work experience that addresses any potential deficiencies in their academic background will be noted. - Nature of Academic Coursework: Consideration will be given to the applicant's academic major and its inherent rigor.
 An applicant's profile should contain examples of proficiency within the CGT department's areas of core competency: creativity, technology, visualization, and communication.
-The CGT Graduate Review Committee may use this record as a guide for determining any potential conditions for admission related to coursework. - Graduate Core Competencies: The applicant should appear to possess the ability to become proficient within the CGT department's graduate core competencies during their course of study.
-These include:

-- Research (investigate / explore via qualitative, quantitative or mixed modes of inquiry) - o Methodology (procedures / logic / structure) - Application (of knowledge and skills) - o Leadership potential - Portfolio Samples: The applicant should provide at least four (4) examples of their CG-related work, and the work should be presented in a professional manner and of the highest quality.
-The samples presented should emphasize the applicant's area(s) of interest. - Writing Sample: The writing sample should exhibit the applicant's ability to develop a coherent and concise thought process, and it should clearly emphasize the applicant's area(s) of interest.
-The writing sample should be written at a level beyond the Statement of Purpose, such as a term paper, a conference article, or a journal article. - International applicants must also submit TOEFL scores.
-While there are no minimum GRE requirements, the University's Graduate School's web site lists the specific TOEFL score requirements for language proficiency.
+The CGT Graduate Review Committee may use this record as a guide for determining any potential conditions for admission related to coursework. - Graduate Core Competencies: The applicant should appear to possess the ability to become proficient in the CGT department's graduate core competencies during their course of study.
+These include: - Research (investigate / explore via qualitative, quantitative or mixed modes of inquiry) - Methodology (procedures / logic / structure) - Application (of knowledge and skills) - o Leadership potential - Portfolio Samples: The applicant should provide at least four (4) examples of their work, and the work should be presented in a professional manner and of the highest quality.
+The samples presented should emphasize the applicant's area(s) of interest. - Writing Sample: The writing sample should exhibit the applicant's ability to develop a coherent and concise thought process, and it should ideally emphasize the applicant's area(s) of interest.
+The writing sample should be written at a level beyond the Statement of Purpose, such as a term paper, a conference article, or a journal article. - International applicants that have not previously earned a degree from a US institution must also submit TOEFL or IELTS scores.
+The CGT department requires a combined TOEFL score of 90 or greater or a combined IELTS score of 7 or higher.